This course can be tailored to your needs for private, onsite delivery at your location.

-Project failures are often due to poor requirements gathering, analysis and planning.
+Project failures are often due to poor requirements gathering, analysis, and planning.
 Traditional requirements documents may not contain complete and accurate requirements due to rapidly changing business environments.
 Agile requirements gathering, by moving detailed requirements closer to implementation, allows for rapid response to change.
-This "User Story Workshop" will show you how to define and manage these requirements effectively as well as demonstrate alternative ways of documenting requirements and managing changes.
+This user story training course will show you how to define and manage these requirements effectively as well as demonstrate alternative ways of documenting requirements and managing changes.
 These alternatives can allow for a less "heavy" process in projects that can benefit from quick changes in direction.

 - Upcoming Dates and Locations